phaserjs/phaser/README.md

 * RetroFont now uses Phaser.scaleModes.NEAREST by default for its RenderTexture to preserve scaling.
 * Loader.tilemap has renamed the `mapURL` parameter to `url` and `mapData` to `data` to keep it consistent with the other Loader methods.
 * Loader.physics has renamed the `dataURL` parameter to `url` and `jsonData` to `data` to keep it consistent with the other Loader methods.
+* Stage no longer creates the Phaser.Canvas object, but Game itself does in the setupRenderer method.

 ### CocoonJS Specific Updates

-* Wrapped all touch, keyboard, mouse and fulscreen events that CocoonJS doesn't support in conditional checks to avoid Warnings.
+* Wrapped all touch, keyboard, mouse and fullscreen events that CocoonJS doesn't support in conditional checks to avoid Warnings.
 * The SoundManager no longer requires a touch to unlock it, defaults to unlocked.
 * Resolved issue where Cocoon won't render a scene in Canvas mode if there is only one Sprite/Image on it.